 Intent: PRESERVE and ENHANCE corporate campuses, businesses, parks and shopping areas as well as connectivity to neighborhoods, corridors and other communities with vehicular, pedestrian, bicycle and public transportation improvements.
-CREATE development and redevelopment that incorporates a variety of businesses, employment opportunities, retail and commercial services as well as residential options.
+CREATE development and redevelopment that incorporates a variety of businesses, employment opportunities, retail and commercial services as well as residential options, particularly near Downtown

 General Description: Kimball Bridge Activity Center includes a mix of commercial, office, residential and civic uses.
 The general development pattern is defined by corporate campuses, business parks and single use activity on individual lots.
 The street network has curvilinear streets and moderate to short distances between intersections.
 Buildings have moderate to shallow setbacks and use the building structure or streetscape features to frame the street.
 Green space is accommodated within corporate campuses, on individual lots as well as shared spaces such as along streets or in public parks.
 Neighborhood and community parks take the form of pocket parks, plazas, greens and greenways that provide recreation and community gathering opportunities.
 Streetscape enhancements that include street trees and other plantings are appropriate to define and enhance the character of streets.
 Connectivity is moderate to high for vehicles, pedestrians, bicycle users and public transportation riders.
-Roadway cross sections are typically defined by the roadway, curb and gutter, sidewalks and a well defined pedestrian environment.
+Roadway cross sections are typically defined by the roadway curb and autter sidewalks and a well defined bedestrian the roadway, curb and gutter, sidewalks and a well-defined pedestrian environment.